Basilica of Saint John the Theologian: Materials

-The basilica was built almost entirely of brick and stones (ashlar), while the columns would have been made of marble or have been marble plated, to withstand the weight of the domes above.
-The use of timber-roofed towers that were placed over the bay preceding the chancel and the altar had been adopted as well since the course of the 5th century.
+The basilica was built almost entirely of bricks and stones (ashlar), while the columns would have been made of marble, or have been marble plated, to withstand the weight of the domes above.
+The use of timber-roofed towers, that were placed over the bay preceding the chancel and the altar, had been adopted as well since the course of the 5th century.